qdrant/java-client/CONTRIBUTING.md

 The client uses generated stubs from upstream Qdrant proto definitions, which are downloaded from [qdrant/qdrant](https://github.com/qdrant/qdrant/tree/master/lib/api/src/grpc/proto).

-The generated files do not form part of the checked in source code.
+The generated files do not form part of the checked-in source code.
 Instead, they are generated and emitted into the `build/generated/source directory`, and included in compilation.

 ### Pre-requisites